taehoon-yoon/SPH-Fluid-Simulation/README.md

 `Start` : Start the SPH simulation.
 (Go to phase 2)

 `Add Fluid Block` : Add aditional fluid block.
+By this feature you can simulate two fluid block just as [Fig. 5] and [Fig. 6].
+But adding fluid blocks and moving it, possibly can yield GPU memory problem.
+To avoid this issue I suggest you to first read the :warning: WARNING :warning: part just below and read this [additional section](#two-fluid-block-case-set-up-demonstration) demonstrating set-up of two fluid block configuration.

 `Delete Recent Fluid Block` : Delete most recent fluid block.